hnaderi268/jarvis/jarvis/README.md

 You can deploy both images into some pods using kubernetes.
 Here for example I have created a ```compose.yaml``` whcih you can run with ```docker compose up```.

-Points of improvement:
+# Points of improvement

 Add tracing id for user logs.

 Add tls/ssl for production use.

-Create a session for each user and keep history of their requests. gpt2 model properties are hardcoded in Jarvis.
+Create a session for each user and keep history of their requests.

+gpt2 model properties are hardcoded.

-I did not do the optional db storing part, in a production en I would use a persistent volume to create and maintain a database or use some database as a service..
+I did not do the optional db storing part, in a production env I would use a persistent volume to create and maintain a database or use some database as a service..